open-contracting/ocds-kibana-manual-en/docs/C2/Seccion1.md

 It is a set of tools that, when combined, creates a data management platform that enables monitoring, consolidating and analyzing them.

 This system contains the following tools: ElasticSearch, Logstash and Kibana.
-This set can be recognized as "stack ELK" or just "ELK".
+This set can be recognized as "ELK stack" or just "ELK".

 These tools have been created, maintained and distributed by [Elastic](https://www.elastic.co/) since 2012 and have grown according to the market needs.
 The first tool created was ElasticSearch in 2004 under the name of Compass, but its first official version appeared in 2010.